tolauwae/phd-thesis/src/foundations/foundations.typ

 In @example, the debugger changes all occurrences of _succ 0_ in the program to simply _0_ in the middle of the debugging session.
 Through this intervention, the program results in true, while the original code can clearly only be false.
-To our correctness criteria, this means we designed an incorrect debugger.
+To our correctness criteria, this means we designed an unsound debugger.
 However, there are many reasons for designing a debugger that can update the program during a debugging session, allowing developers to patch code as they debug it.
 Moreover, there is nothing in the function of the debugger that would lead us to believe---on the face of it---that the debugger is incorrect.
 After all, the new program is still well typed, and the debugger observes the correct behaviour of the updated program.